MattFiler/OpenCAGE/README.md

 7. To add a new node, drag it from a node group onto the workspace (with a behaviour loaded).
 Existing nodes will show you arrows where you can place a new node.
 To modify an existing node, click on it and use the parameters box on the right hand side of the Brainiac Designer window.
 To remove a node, click on it and press the delete key.
 8. When you're done with your modifications, click save on every behaviour you have modified (or alternatively close Brainiac Designer and it will prompt you to save all).
 9. Re-open PackagingTool and press "Import Behaviour Trees".
 Again, be patient while this processes - it shouldn't take long.
 10. That's it!
 Your modified behaviours are now in the game, launch it and try them out!

-If you ever need to reset the behaviours to defaults, press "Reset Behaviour Trees" within PackagingTool and you'll be set back to the standard behaviours.
+If you ever need to reset behaviours to defaults, press "Reset Behaviour Trees" within PackagingTool and you'll be set back to the standard behaviours.
+This may come in handy!

-## Final Mentions
+## Final mentions

  * PackagingTool unpacks and repacks the game's BML files through a script known as [AlienBML](https://github.com/x1nixmzeng/AlienBML), originally created by the awesome [x1nixmzeng](https://github.com/x1nixmzeng).
  * The "Brainiac Designer Base" source code is included with its license.